Concept 2 air rowers are hands-down the most popular rowers right now (and for the last several years).

 - Model A – No performance monitor, exposed flywheel, no drag adjustment.
 Very primitive, but still usable if you’re desperate.

-- Model B – A nice upgrade over the old A, with an enclosed flywheel, and later models have the original PM1 performance monitor that may not work for long.
-Still no adjustable drag.
+- Model B – A nice upgrade over the old A, with an enclosed flywheel, and later models have the PM1 performance monitor that may not work anymore (electronics go bad).
+No drag adjustment.

 - Model C – Not the newest tech but still a good upgrade over the B. Adjustable drag.
 A good choice if you can’t find a D.